Kitware/pyLiDAR-SLAM/README.md

     ├─ models              # PoseNet model code
     ├─ odometry            # Odometry modules
-    ├─ training            # Modules for training PoseNet models └─ viz                 # Tools for visualization ├─ tests
+    ├─ training            # Modules for training PoseNet models ├─ backend             # Work in Progress
+    ├─ loop_closure        # Work in Progress
+    └─ viz                 # Tools for visualization

+├─ tests
 ├─ run.py                  # Main script to run a LiDAR SLAM on sequences of a Dataset └─ train.py                # Main script to launch a training